2024 National Junior Duck Stamp Contest

 Using References to Prepare Your Entry

 Scenes should depict birds in their natural habitat; for example, sea ducks should be shown in ocean areas.
 Feather colors should be appropriate to the time of the year depicted by the environment.
-Decoratively designed birds receive equal voting consideration as realistic depictions as long as they are anatomically correct according to species depicted.
+Abstract and decoratively designed birds receive equal voting consideration as realistic depictions as long as they can be identified due to their unique characteristics.

-Students should not reproduce other artists' visual images for the purpose of presenting them as their own creative work.
-Only work that is the unique creation of the individual student should be entered into the competition.
-Please do not submit work which has been copied from another source.
+Students may not reproduce other artists' visual images for the purpose of presenting them as their own creative work.
+Only work that is the unique creation of the individual student may be entered into the competition.
+Do not submit work which has been copied from another source as it will be disqualified.

 Students may rely on images as guides when producing their artwork.
 However, the entry must be the student's own creation, and idea and reference materials may not be copied or traced or otherwise presented as the student's own work.
 Refer to the current brochure for examples of how to properly use reference materials.

 All phases of the judging procedure are open to the general public.
-Entries will be judged on the basis of design, anatomical accuracy, artistic composition, and suitability for reproduction on a 1 1/2" by 1" stamp.
+Entries will be judged on the basis of design, anatomical depiction of the eligible species, artistic composition, and suitability for reproduction on a 1 1/2" by 1" stamp.
 Both realistic and imaginative interpretations are acceptable.

 Artwork is judged by group level – all K-3rd graders, 4th-6th graders, 7th-9th graders and 10th-12th graders are judged within their age group.
 For each state, district, or territory, there are 100 awards: 12 First Place, 12 Second Place, 12 Third Place and up to 64 Honorable Mentions.
 Judging at the state level continues until awards have been allocated for first, second and third place, plus honorable mentions.